The antique singing bowls on this website are from the private collection of Fred and Maureen Wilkinson

 Fred and Maureen Wilkinson

-Fred and Maureen Wilkinson met at Goldsmith's College where they obtained degrees in Fine Art in the mid 1960s.
-After graduating they exhibited in solo and group shows in the UK and Europe, and taught life drawing and painting.
+A Brief Shared Biography: Fred and Maureen Wilkinson met on their first day at Goldsmith’s College of Art, London.
+It was love at first sight!
+After graduating with degrees in Fine Art in the mid 1960s they exhibited their paintings in solo and group shows in the UK and Europe, and taught life drawing and painting.
 They later qualified as teachers and entered primary education as art specialists.
 In 1971 Fred became a full-time lecturer in Art and Art Education at Froebel Institute (now Roehampton University), where he taught post-graduate students and continued his empirical research into child art and the relationship between language and action in the creative process.
 Meanwhile, Maureen pursued a successful and challenging career in special education teaching maladjusted adolescents in care, and children with dyslexia and learning disabilities in the primary sector.

 In 1981 they felt the need for a better quality of life and moved to a small farm in Cornwall with their three children.
 Virtually overnight they became farmers...growing fruit and vegetables, hand-milking two house-cows and rearing pigs, poultry, sheep and cattle in an attempt to become self-sufficient.
 It was here, whilst farming, that Fred took up photography and Maureen began writing...later winning several major literary awards for her poetry, and publishing anthologies of her work.